Triex/0x1/README.md

 #### Full Template
 The full template includes everything from standard plus Progressive Web App (PWA) support, advanced components, theming, animations, and comprehensive state management.

+---

+## Pending Features

+Actual project intent is to allow development in Next/React styles-flows-APIs that everyone is used to, but allow devs to instantly spin up what usually takes hours of work, with the added benefit of Bun's speed and zero dependencies.

+Ultimately; adding crypto features to give the framework a real use case, and ability to grow rapidly.
+(Hence 0x1)

+- [ ] `Crypto` template option with various crypto features as options, inc;
+  - [ ] `Wallet Connect`, basic connect for `ERC20` EVM tokens, and SOL, etc. OR allow all chains.
+  - [ ] `Coin dApp / Dashboard`, view connected wallet coin holdings, transactions + coin price, market cap, etc as appropriate.
+  - [ ] `NFT`, NFT viewing UI, basic NFT minting and collection features.
+- [ ] Audit / ensure stable app router functionality (`"use server"`, `"use client"` tags work, `page.tsx` `actions.ts` work)